superlinked/VectorHub/docs/contributing/style_guide.md

 #### LENGTH
 Articles must be **at least 800 but less than max 2500 words**.

 Get the **substance** down **first**.
-Don't worry about making perfect sentences until after you've completed your article in point form.
+Don't worry about making perfect sentences until after you've completed your article in **point form**.
 Fine-tuned, stylized prose can come later.
 First, make sure you've included everything that your article needs to make sense and convey value to your readers.

-Use common **abbreviations** - e.g., "apps" instead of "applications" Introduce unfamiliar abbreviations - e.g., "RAG (Retrieval Augmented Generation)"
+Use common **abbreviations**
+<br> - e.g., "apps" instead of "applications"
+Introduce unfamiliar abbreviations
+<br> - e.g., "RAG (Retrieval Augmented Generation)"

-Skip **periods** on headings (only use them in paragraphs and body text).
+Skip **periods** on headings and subheadings.
+Only use them in paragraphs and body text.
-Use last (Oxford) **commas** for clarity - e.g., "I love programming, data analysis, and web design."
+Use last (Oxford) **commas** for clarity
+<br> - e.g., "We are programmers, data analysts, and web designers."

 Don't add extra **spaces** anywhere.
 One space between sentences and words.